awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 +  Create a snapshot of an Aurora MySQL cluster or Amazon RDS MySQL DB instance and restore it to the primary cluster of an Aurora global database\.
 Currently, any snapshot must be from a source that is compatible with MySQL 5\.6\.
 ![\[Screenshot showing the restore snapshot page for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-restore-snapshot-01.png)
 +  Use point\-in\-time restore on the primary cluster to restore the cluster data to a previous state\.
++  Use a physical import technique, such as the Percona xtrabackup tool\.
 +  Use a logical import technique, such as preparing data with the `mysqldump` command and loading it with the `mysql` command\.

  The crucial distinction for an Aurora global database is that you always import the data to the cluster that you designate as the primary cluster\.
 You can do the initial data import before or after adding that cluster to the Aurora Global Database\.
-All the data from the primary cluster is automatically replicated to the secondary cluster\.
+All the data from the primary cluster is automatically replicated to any secondary clusters\.

 ## Managing an Aurora Global Database<a name="aurora-global-database-managing"></a>

  You can perform most management operations on the individual clusters that make up an Aurora global database\.
-When you choose **Group related resources** on the **Databases** page in the console, you see the primary cluster and secondary cluster grouped under the associated global database object\.
+When you select **Group related resources** on the **Databases** page in the console, you see the primary cluster and any secondary clusters grouped under the associated global database object\.

 ![\[Screenshot showing how Aurora global databases are represented on the Databases page in the AWS Management Console.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-cluster-tree-01.png)